Herbert Müller (handball coach): Career

 He was born to ethnic Banat Swabians parents, Franz and Anna Müller in Timișoara, and started to play handball for the local team Poli Timișoara in 1976.
-Four years later he left the country with his family because of the hard times under the communist regime in Romania, and settled in Germany.
-He continued his playing career in Augsburg, where he ended his career in 1988.
+Four years later he left the country with his family because of the hard times under the communist regime in Romania and settled in Germany.
+He continued his playing career at TSG Augsburg, where he ended his career in 1988.

-He began coaching in 1984 at TSG Augsburg, while he was still a player.
+He began coaching in 1984 at Augsburg, while he was still a player.
 In 1999 he took the hot seat of 1.
-FC Nürnberg, with them he achieved his biggest successes, winning two domestic championships and two domestic cup titles.
-In addition, he also won the EHF Challenge Cup in 2004.
+FC Nürnberg Handball, with whom he achieved his biggest successes, winning two domestic championships and two domestic cup titles.
+He also won the EHF Challenge Cup in 2004.

 In 2008, Müller became the head coach of the Romanian team Rulmentul Brașov.
 He spent a year and a half with Rulmentul before the club developed financial problems.

 Müller moved back to Germany, signing for Thüringer HC in July 2010.
-He brought the Bundesliga title and the German Cup for THC in 2011 for the first time in the history of the club.
+He brought the Bundesliga title and the German Cup to THC in 2011 for the first time in the history of the club.

 Personal life

-He is married and has two daughters, Nadia (b.
-2001) and Vanessa (b.
-2007).
-Herbert's brother, Helfried is also a handball expert, serving as the assistant coach of Thüringer HC.
+He is in relationship with the Thüringer HC player Petra Popluhárová.
+They have two children together.
+He also has two daughters, Nadia (born 2001) and Vanessa (born 2007) from a previous relationship.
+His brother, Helfried, is also a handball expert, serving as the assistant coach of Thüringer HC.

 Müller was a mathematics docent at the Institut für Integration in Nuremberg.